 Finally, Back to Ratings and Numbers

 The prevalence of high, 90-plus ratings on Coffee Review is the result of our policy of concentrating on coffee success rather than finding and punishing failure.
-We typically test thirty or forty specialty whole bean coffees for a tasting report, for example, but only publish reviews of approximately ten, which almost always rate 90 or higher, sometimes much higher.
+We typically test forty to as many as 100 specialty whole bean coffees for a tasting report, for example, but only publish reviews of approximately ten, which almost always rate 90 or higher, sometimes much higher.

 Also, we have found that the high end of the global coffee community has been relentlessly raising the bar for quality and distinction over the past ten years.
 We receive considerably more consistently fine samples now than we did even five years ago.
 So if the ratings at Coffee Review appear to be creeping higher, the reason may not be ratings inflation, but rather a reflection of intensified competition and achievement at the top end of the industry.